willjobs/regulations-public-comments/blogposts/post4/README.md

 <br>

 Overall, comment similarity seems a good, though not perfect, way of identifying form letter comments.
 It does very well with comments that are clearly form letters, but I have observed some comments that are form letters with similarities between 0.7 and 0.8.
 For example, [this comment](https://www.regulations.gov/comment/EPA-HQ-OA-2018-0259-8948) and [this comment](https://www.regulations.gov/comment/EPA-HQ-OA-2018-0259-8959) have a cosine similarity of 0.7.
-The comments are largely identical, except for some short personal additions at the bottom.
+The comments are largely identical, except for some short tweaks throughout.
 Similarly, these two comments ([1](https://www.regulations.gov/comment/FWS-R9-ES-2010-0086-0580) and [2](https://www.regulations.gov/comment/FWS-R9-ES-2010-0086-0746)) have a cosine similarity of 0.702.
 While the second is much longer than the first, they both include exactly the same paragraph of text, suggesting the second commenter added additional information on their own.
 As a result, I believe that cosine similarity can be incorporated into a successful strategy for form letter identification, but isn't sufficient on its own.

 ### <a id="additional-measures"></a>Additional measures of similarity